 Attendance: Registered shareholders of ordinary shares may attend the Meeting in person or by appointing a proxy.
 You may not attend the Meeting in person or by proxy if you hold only ADSs.
 However, you may attend and vote at the Meeting if you surrender your ADSs and become registered on the register maintained on behalf of the Company by 5:00 p.m.
-(Irish Standard Time) on May 25, 2022.
+(Irish Standard Time) on May 25, 2023.
 The process for surrendering your ADSs is coordinated through your broker, or, if you do not hold your ADSs through a broker, directly with the Depositary.
 The Company cannot accurately predict the number of days it will take to complete the process of becoming a registered shareholder.

-Voting: Registered holders may vote (i) in person at the Meeting, (ii) by granting your voting proxy to the Company's proxy designees (i.e., Gregory J. Divis, our Chief Executive Officer or Thomas S. McHugh, our Corporate Treasurer, each with full power of substitution) pursuant to the instructions included on the proxy card, which include submitting such proxy by means of (A) the Internet, in the manner instructed on the applicable Notice of Internet Availability of Proxy Materials described below, (B) e-mail, in the manner instructed on the proxy card enclosed with paper copies of these proxy materials or (C) regular mail, using the return envelope enclosed with paper copies of these proxy materials; or (iii) by granting your voting proxy to any person other than the Company's proxy designees.
+Voting: Registered holders may vote (i) in person at the Meeting, (ii) by granting your voting proxy to the Company's proxy designees (i.e., Gregory J. Divis, our Chief Executive Officer or Thomas S. McHugh, our Chief Financial Officer, each with full power of substitution) pursuant to the instructions included on the proxy card, which include submitting such proxy by means of (A) the Internet, in the manner instructed on the applicable Notice of Internet Availability of Proxy Materials described below, (B) e-mail, in the manner instructed on the proxy card enclosed with paper copies of these proxy materials or (C) regular mail, using the return envelope enclosed with paper copies of these proxy materials to return the enclosed proxy card properly signed and dated or by delivering the proxy card (or proxy form set out in section 184 of the Companies Act (the "Companies Act")) to the Company Secretary, Avadel Pharmaceuticals plc at Ten Earlsfort Terrace, Dublin 2, D02 T380 Ireland; or (iii) by granting your voting proxy to any person other than the Company's proxy designees.
 If you submit a proxy to the Company's proxy designees and do not provide specific voting instructions, you will be deemed to instruct the Company's proxy designees to vote your shares in accordance with the recommendations of the Board.
-Registered holders of ordinary shares who vote by submitting their proxy card by mail, online or e-mail, or by granting their voting proxy directly to the Company's proxy designees or to any other person, must ensure their proxy card is received at the address stated on the card or e-mailed to the address stated on the card no later than 48 hours prior to the appointed time of the Meeting in accordance with Irish law, such deadline being 10:00 A.M.
-(Irish Standard Time) on July 29, 2022.
+Registered holders of ordinary shares who vote by submitting their proxy card by mail, online or e-mail, or by granting their voting proxy directly to the Company's proxy designees or to any other person, must ensure their proxy card is received at the address stated on the card or e-mailed to the address stated on the card no later than 48 hours prior to the appointed time of the Meeting in accordance with Irish law, such deadline being 10:00 a.m.
+(Irish Standard Time) on July 30, 2023.

 Holders of ADSs may only vote by instructing the Depositary how to vote the ordinary shares represented by their ADSs.
 Voting instructions may be given to the Depositary by following the instructions on the voting instructions form provided for ADS holders to their broker or other securities intermediary, or, if they do not hold their ADSs through such an intermediary, directly to the Depositary; and the Depositary will endeavor to vote the underlying ordinary shares as so instructed (in the case of ADSs held through a broker or other securities intermediary, you must rely on the procedures of such intermediary to ensure that your voting instructions are properly communicated to the Depositary for this purpose).
-The Depositary has established noon (New York Time) on July 26, 2022, as the date by which voting instructions as to ADSs must be received by the Depositary in order for the Depositary to endeavor to give effect to such instructions at the Meeting.
+The Depositary has established noon (New York Time) on July 25, 2023, as the date by which voting instructions as to ADSs must be received by the Depositary in order for the Depositary to endeavor to give effect to such instructions at the Meeting.